parsakhaz/object-detect-video/README.md

 This tool uses Moondream 2B, a powerful yet lightweight vision-language model, to detect and redact objects from videos.
 Moondream can recognize a wide variety of objects, people, text, and more with high accuracy while being much smaller than traditional models.

+Try it out on our [Hugging Face space](https://huggingface.co/spaces/moondream/promptable-video-redaction).

 ## About Moondream

 Moondream is a tiny yet powerful vision-language model that can analyze images and answer questions about them.
 It's designed to be lightweight and efficient while maintaining high accuracy.
 Some key features: